RolandWarburton/knowledge/Linux/Pipewire.md

 Alsa can only send one signal to the hardware in the form of PCM to play it however, this is implemented with pipewire which muxes audio.

+## Replacing Pulse with Pipewire

-Do I Need Pulse?
+Do I Need Pulse even if i want to use pipewire as much as possible?

 It depends, but usually yes.
-Most people will want to use chromium, chromium by default ships `libpulse0` in debian as a dependency, `libpulse0` is "used by applications that access a PulseAudio sound server via PulseAudio's native interface" - this is the core of pulse (its api and client libraries).
+For example most people will want to use chromium, chromium by default ships `libpulse0` in debian as a dependency, `libpulse0` is "used by applications that access a PulseAudio sound server via PulseAudio's native interface" - this is the core of pulse (its api and client libraries) if you refer to the first graph libpulse0 sits between pipewire in the user space, and alsa in the kernel space.

-How Do I Know If An Application Is Using Pipewire?
+### How Do I Know If An Application Is Using Pipewire?

 Pipewire provides the `pw-top` command.
 You may run this command and then play some audio, then observe if it plays through pipewire by observing it here.